Visual-AI/Mr.DETR/README.md

 ## Updates
 - [03/25] We release the code and weights of Mr. DETR for object detection.
+You may find pre-trained weights at [Huggingface](https://huggingface.co/allencbzhang/Mr.DETR/tree/main).
 - [03/25] Mr. DETR is accepted by CVPR 2025.

 ## Performance